lobehub/lobe-chat/README.md

 ## 👋🏻 Getting Started & Join Our Community

+We are a group of e/acc design-engineers, hoping to provide modern design components and tools for AIGC.
+Whether for users or professional developers, LobeHub will be your AI Agent playground.
 Please be aware that LobeChat is currently under active development, and feedback is welcome for any [issues][issues-link] encountered.

 | [![][vercel-shield-badge]][vercel-link]   | No installation or registration necessary!
 Visit our website to experience it firsthand.                           |
 | :---------------------------------------- | :----------------------------------------------------------------------------------------------------------------- |